AdobeDocs/workfront.en/help/classic/manage-work/issues/convert-issues/convert-issue-to-task.md

    The issue is now linked to the new task on the project you chose, and it will complete once the task completes, if you decided to keep the original issue.

    Some issue fields transfer to the task.
-For information, see the [View original issue information on projects and tasks](#viewing-original-issue-information) section in this article.
+For information, see the [View original issue information on projects and tasks](#view-original-issue-information-on-projects-and-tasks) section in this article.

 1. (Optional) Continue editing the task (assignments, dates) as necessary.

    ![](assets/ci9-350x135.png)

-## View original issue information on projects and tasks
+## View original issue information on projects and tasks {#view-original-issue-information-on-projects-and-tasks}

 You can view the original issue information in project and task lists and reports ```or in the Project Details area```.
 For information about building reports, see [Create a custom report](../../../reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md).